 In fact, it is very important to familiarize yourself with the basic chess strategy right from the beginning.

-Having steady tactics and chess strategy foundation will help you build a good chess understanding and improve as a player.
+Having steady tactics and a chess strategy foundation will help you build a good chess understanding and improve as a player.

 Whilst tactics allow you to immediately punish your opponent’s mistakes, the chess strategy helps you understand and use in your favor the more permanent aspects of the position.